Outburn-IL/foob-docs/configuration.md

 ### FumeSettingsService component

-The component contains the following properties which are used by other FUME production components:
+The component contains the following global properties, which are used by other FUME production components:

 |Property | Description |
 |---------|-------------|